AbhishekKolekar08/RANDALL/README.md

 I wanted to implement a "quality per unit time", which gives a greater understanding of how good a game is over its length.
 The rationale is to compare the quality of games of different lengths (eg. comparing **The Witcher 3** to **A Plague Tale: Innocence**.
 For games over 100 hours, the metric broke and needed a weird math formula to normalize it, making it uncomparable, leading to the obsolescence of the metric.

 #### Was this project necessary?
 Not really, but neither is continuous learning daily.
 I just felt like messing around.
+*It mainly helps me practice writing code documentation and find new errors that can occur while uploading on git (and, of course, how to solve them).*

 #### Will I ever finish my backlog?
 Maybe, maybe not.
 Idk.
 Does it even matter?